 Yes.
 The case may be dismissed by the District Attorney’s office.

-In this instance, my client had no prior criminal record and the police violated my client’s constitutional rights by searching her purse.
+I successfully defended a paraphernalia charge in Roseville by demanding a suppression hearing and arguing that the police violated my client’s constitutional rights by searching her purse.
 She was not on probation, there was no warrant, and there was no legal justification to search her purse.
+The evidence that she possessed paraphernalia was thrown out by the judge, and the district attorney dropped the charge.
+This led to a full dismissal of the case.

-Under California’s Health and Safety Code 11500, it is illegal to be under the influence of a controlled substance.
+Under California’s Health and Safety Code 11550, it is illegal to be under the influence of a controlled substance.
 You could face a misdemeanor conviction with up to one year in county jail.

-Deferred entry of judgment is a program wherein a person pleads guilty to an offense.
+Deferred Entry of Judgment is a program wherein a person pleads guilty to an offense.
 The court will then continue the case for a specified period of time.
 The person then has the opportunity to complete specific conditions during that time period.
+If you successfully complete the conditions, the case is dismissed.

-It is often an option in drug cases, and it is an option we will pursue for you whenever possible.
+Deferred Entry of Judgment is often an option in drug cases, and it is an option we will pursue for you whenever possible.

 The judge will give you between one year and 18 months to complete the program.

 If you successfully complete PC 1000 drug diversion, the charges are dismissed.
-Our office has drug offense attorneys who can discuss the eligibility criteria for PC 1000, and who may be able to help you obtain a dismissal.
+Our office has drug offense attorneys who can discuss the eligibility criteria for P.C.
+1000, and who may be able to help you obtain a dismissal.

 It depends.